ArcherDotBuild/FrontEnd-Web-Dev-Bootcamp/day-08/README.md

 Grid UI 01: in the Devtools toolbar, in the Elements tab next to the `<div class="container">` you will see a grid pill icon click on it to show grid details in the website

-Grid UI 02: in the Devtools toolbar, in the Elements tab select the `<div class="container"> you will see in the Styles tab inside the .container class, next to displa: grid an small icon press it to open the grid ui
+Grid UI 02: in the Devtools toolbar, in the Elements tab select the `<div class="container">` you will see in the Styles tab inside the .container class, next to display: grid an small icon press it to open the grid ui

-Grid UI 03: in the Devtools toolbar, in the Elements tab select the `<div class="container"> you will see in the Layout tab with all the information you can add or remove about the grid ui
+Grid UI 03: in the Devtools toolbar, in the Elements tab select the `<div class="container">` you will see in the Layout tab with all the information you can add or remove about the grid ui

 #### 2. intrinsic-values

-#### 3. raction
+#### 3. fraction

 #### 4. minmax

 #### 5. shadows

+Shadow UI: in the Devtools toolbar, in the Elements tab select the `<section class="card">` you will see in the Styles tab inside the .card class, next to box-shadow  an small icon press it to open the shadow ui

 #### 6. portfolio